blainehansen/ts-std/src/monads/maybe.md

 Returns the internal value if it is `Some`, else `def`.

-`defs` can be a function that returns a value, for lazy execution.
+`def` can be a function that returns a value, for lazy execution.

 ```ts
 Some(1).default(0) === 1